brandon-rhodes/blog/texts/brandon/2018/twiddler.rst

   adding complexity to both the protocol and software.

-* They therefore decided that the Twiddler itself would only transmit the raw chords that the user pressed, and perform the translation from chords to text on the computer.
+* They therefore decided that the Twiddler itself would only transmit the raw chords that the user pressed.
+  Translation from chords to keystrokes would happen in a driver on the computer itself.

-* This meant that the Twiddler could *not* send its input to the PS/2 keyboard port, since the operating system would have interpreted the data as real keystrokes.
+* This meant that the Twiddler could *not* send its input to the PS/2 keyboard port.
+  The operating system would have interpreted the data as real keystrokes.

-* But which incoming data port were operating systems agnostic about?
+* Which incoming data port were operating systems of the late 1990s agnostic about?
   The serial port!
-  Desktop operating systems tended to ignore it by default, and their driver could interpret the data as it pleased.
+  Desktop operating systems tended to ignore it by default, so a Twiddler driver could interpret the data as it pleased.

 * The Twiddler might thus have been designed purely for the serial port.
   But how would it then have been powered?
   One possibility would have been its own A/C power supply.
   Another would have been a compartment for batteries.
-  Instead, the designers opted for the same power supply as is used by normal keyboards: the 5 volts offered at the PS/2 port.
+  Instead, the designers opted to use the same power supply that normal keyboards use: the 5 volts offered at the PS/2 port.
-  Thus the Twiddler comes with a double cord, offering a serial connector that communicates but provides no power, and a PS/2 keyboard DIN connector that accepts power but performs no communication.
+  Thus the Twiddler comes with a double cord, offering a serial connector that communicates but provides no power, and a PS/2 keyboard DIN connector that accepts power but performs no communication!

+* So that users could also connect a traditional keyboard, the Twiddler added a female PS/2 connector to the end of the cord where — once the device has grabbed the 5 volts it needs — a normal keyboard can take power from and provide data to the port.

-So I wasn’t able to connect the Twiddler to my laptop — while I found a small PS/2-to-USB converter in a drawer, that left the device without any way to communicate.
+I wasn’t able to connect the Twiddler to my laptop.
+While I found a small PS/2-to-USB converter in a drawer, that left the Twiddler without any way to communicate.
-To both give it power and also receive data
+To both give it power and also receive data,
-I had to move over to my Linux desktop, apparently the last computer in the entire house with a serial port.
+I had to move over to my Linux desktop — apparently the last computer in the entire house with a serial port.
-This means I’ll stand at its monitor to check my email instead of sitting in the easy chair — and while I am not as comfortable or productive when I try coding at a standing desk, it should be fine for reading email.
+This means I’ll stand at its monitor to check my email instead of sitting in the easy chair.
+While I’m not as comfortable or productive when I try writing code at a standing desk, it should be fine for reading email.

 Driver archaeology